seek-oss/wingman/fe/lib/components/LocationSuggest/README.md

 ## Location Suggest Widget

+### Autosuggest -

 The Location suggest widget abstracts the `locationSuggestions` query on SEEK API and provides an autosuggest input that returns a SEEK location.
 Read more about underlying [`locationSuggestions` query](https://developer.seek.com/schema/#operation-locationSuggestions).

+### Location Detection -

+The Location suggest widget abstracts the `nearestLocations` query on SEEK API to resolve a SEEK location using the device's current location.
+Read more about underlying [`nearestLocations` query](https://developer.seek.com/schema/#operation-nearestLocations).

 ### Properties